 The New York Times Co.
-(NYT), the newspaper publishing company, rose the most in more than 9 months after reporting a narrower loss in the second quarter amid a gain in digital subscriptions.
+(NYT:US), the newspaper publishing company, rose the most in more than 9 months after reporting a narrower loss in the second quarter amid a gain in digital subscriptions.

 Times Co. advanced 10.6 percent to $7.80 at the close in New York, the biggest one-day gain since Oct.
 6. The shares were down 8.8 percent this year through yesterday.